gmvoit/just-the-docs/descriptions/Essentials.md

   $$f_{\rm th} = \frac {P} {P + \rho \sigma_{\rm 1D}^2}$$
 Conveniently, the ratio of turbulent energy density to turbulent pressure support is the same as the thermal ratio, corresponding to $\gamma_{\rm nt} = 5/3$.
 Summing the cumulative thermal and turbulent energy profiles gives
   $$4 \pi r_0^3 P_0 \left[ J_{\rm th} (x) + J_{\rm nt} (x) \right] =  4 \pi r_0^3 \int_0^x \frac {3} {2} \frac {P (x)} {f_{\rm th}(x)} x^2 dx$$
 The equilibrium radius of an atmosphere jointly supported by thermal and turbulent energy therefore depends only on the total density of support energy ($3P/2 f_{\rm th}$) not the separate proportions of thermal and turbulent energy.
-That is because the equilibrium density profile
+That is because the force-balanced density profile
   $$\rho (r) = \frac {P_0 f_P (r)} {f_{\rm th}(r)} \frac {\alpha_{\rm eff}(r)} {v_{\rm c}^2 (r)}$$
 is identical to the density profile of a purely hydrostatic atmosphere with $\alpha (r) = \alpha_{\rm eff} (r)$ and $f_{\rm th} = 1$.

 ## Thermalization

-The previous section showed why dissipation of turbulent support energy does not change the equilibrium radius or density profile of a galactic atmosphere.
+The previous section showed why dissipation of turbulent support energy does not change the radius or density profile of a galactic atmosphere in force balance.
 Turbulent dissipation simply increases $f_{\rm th}$ without altering an force-balanced atmosphere's overall structure. **ExpCGM** therefore tracks thermalization of turbulence as dissipation proceeds using a differential equation for $f_{\rm th}$ that applies to a force-balanced atmosphere jointly supported by turbulence and thermal energy.

 ### Energy Injection